jacquetc/skribisto/CLA.md

   under common control with it are considered a single Contributor.
 - **"Maintainer"** means Cyril Jacquet, the current copyright holder and steward of the Skribisto project, together with any successor the Maintainer designates in writing to administer this Agreement.
-The Maintainer intends, at a later date, to designate **FernTech SASU** (a French *société par actions simplifiée unipersonnelle*) as such a successor; upon that written designation, FernTech SASU assumes the Maintainer's rights and obligations under this Agreement, and the licenses You grant below run to FernTech SASU accordingly.
+The Maintainer intends, at a later date, to designate **FernTech**, a French *société par actions simplifiée unipersonnelle* with a share capital of €1,000, registered with the Registre du Commerce et des Sociétés of Toulouse under number 942 100 017, as such a successor; upon that written designation, FernTech assumes the Maintainer's rights and obligations under this Agreement, and the licenses You grant below run to FernTech accordingly.

 - **"Project"** means Skribisto, including the community edition and any commercial edition derived from it.